stacks-network/docs/src/pages/write-smart-contracts/clarinet.md

 cargo install clarinet --locked
 ```

+Some user's might receive the following error: *Could not find 'clarinet' in registry....*.
+In this case, you should [build from source](https://github.com/hirosystems/clarinet#install-from-source-using-cargo).

 ## Developing a Clarity smart contract

 Once you have installed Clarinet, you can begin a new Clarinet project with the command: